Record Keeping

 Why Record-Keeping Matters

-Good record-keeping is about more than ticking a compliance box — it’s about protecting both your business and your employees.
+Good record-keeping is about more than ticking a compliance box, it’s about protecting both your business and your employees.

-Accurate, up-to-date records help you:
+Accurate, up to date records help you:

 • Prove compliance – Demonstrate that you’re meeting obligations under the Fair Work Act, Awards, and Superannuation laws.